getdunne/SARAH/README.md

 ![](screenshot.png)

+One important capability **SARAH** doesn't yet support is *parameter automation*.
+I am in the process of prototyping approaches (see https://github.com/getdunne/juce-AudioParameterTest) and will be adding this soon.

 ## Implementation notes ##
 This code has been compiled successfully using [Microsoft Visual Studio 2017, Community Edition](https://www.visualstudio.com/community) and [Apple Xcode](https://developer.apple.com/xcode/) v8.2.1.
 I have tested the VST2.x build under Windows 10 64-bit using the 64-bit version of Hermann Seib's [VSTHost](http://www.hermannseib.com/english/vsthost.htm), and the Mac AUv2 build under [Apple Logic Pro X](https://www.apple.com/ca/logic-pro/what-is/) v10.3.2.
 I have not tested the Mac VST2.x build.
 I have not attempted to create a Linux VST build.